eprbell/rp2/README.md

 ## License
 RP2 is released under the terms of Apache License Version 2.0.
 For more information see [LICENSE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0.

+## Download
+The latest version of RP2 can be downloaded at: https://github.com/eprbell/rp2

 ## Installation
 RP2 has been tested on Ubuntu Linux, macOS and Windows 10 but it should work on all systems that have Python version 3.8.0 or greater.